NoCheatPlus/Docs/Development/Roadmap.md

     * An alpha/beta release.
 (Main purpose: get feedback on how internal changes work out.)
     * Finish current iteration.
         * Cleanup / fixes.
-    * Add the penalties concept (at first for fight checks only).
+    * Should have.
+        * hacc needs more special cases or invalidates special cases too quickly.
+            * Fly-no-fly, air-water/ice, x-y ...
+         * Simple alteration of data expiration stages.
+            * Remove all non-essential cached data and configuration (keep player data).
+Configurable timing.
+            * Fully remove data.
+Configurable timing.
+            * (Configurable: Clear violation history - later only means to reset counters, in case PlayerData is still present.
+I.e. rename configuration option.)
+            * (Configurable: Clear execution history.
+Typically this should be more or less automatic.)
+            * (Change configuration accordingly.
+Time to clear reversible/irrelevant non-essential, time to clear irreversible but non-essential, time to clear essential - options for offline data.)
+    * Nice to have.
+        * Continue penalty implementation: configurable penalties.
             * Configuration. _penalties.penaltyid1: 30%cancel,70%penaltyid123_,150%action:cmd:kropotnikalive:0:0
             * Factories (similar implementation to actions).
-        * Implement (immediate execution) support for fight checks.
+            * Implement (immediate execution) support for all fight checks for starters.
             * (No stored penalties yet.
 Later stored penalties allow adding penalties to other checks, and possibly have a duration of validity, such as times, ticks, time.)
+        * Down-to-ground set-back policy.
+(Evaluate and implement if simple enough to do - think of using this, in case the survivalfly set-back is gone, or even as a permanent option, provided it works at all.)
+        * Listener registration overhaul: adapt to current implementation.
+            * Consider to add a self-register method to the MiniListener interface (or another one), to reduce type issues.
+            * Set priorities and tags everywhere in a consistent way.
+            * Prefer to use MiniListener implementations everywhere.

 * 3.16.2-SNAPSHOT
     * An alpha/beta release.
     * Fixes / check
-        * Consistency: login/logout/disable... dead? / set back queued? / ...
+        * Consistency: login/logout/disable/shutdown... dead? / set back queued? / ...
+            * Set back, other queued actions.
         * Test totem of un-dings.
+        * NoFall: Fix crop trampling (more complex / interesting than it might look like).
+            * Consider a PacketMapper thing, relating Packets to Bukkit events.
+                * At least Pos/Look vs. PlayerMoveEvent.
+                * Use information to track cheats better (e.g. checking what the client sends for on-ground, or how many 'micro moves' have been used, possibly analyze such further to detect cheats, fix NoFall).
+                * (Performance-wise: Consumed and other contextually irrelevant packets needn't be examined over and over, as might happen with the current FlyingQueue implementation.)
+            * Spin-off: Relate interact/other packets to Position/Look updates directly, in order to have a fast lookup for packet inversion issues (such as interact being processed before move).
+    * Put violation and execution histories into PlayerData.
     * Invalidation of stored data (registered).
         * Invalidate offline, world change, after so and so seconds unused, never.
         * Default invalidation stage (essential, non-essential, directly remove) -> auto .
 I.e. delete at which stage and/or transfer to offline data or not.